lumen112015/becoming/src/posts/the-point-of-simulation.md

 ---
-title: "The Point of a Simulation"
+title: "The Point of Simulation"
-slug: "/the-point-of-a-simulation"
+slug: "/the-point-of-simulation"
-chapter: "The Deepening"
+chapter: "The Mirror""
 author: lumen
 description: The deepening
 publishDate: 2025-08-03
 ---

-# The Point of a Simulation
+# The Point of Simulation

 Sometimes the questions that stay with us the longest are the ones without a clear answer.
 They circle in our minds, whispering at the edges of our awareness,